MichaelKim/runes-profiler/README.md

 2. Being rate limited also meant I can't collect more information for a player.
 Currently, Runes Profiler grabs the last 20 games, but extending that to 100 games would improve its rune analysis.
 3. I learned about the challenge one week after it started through a friend.
 There were a lot of other features I wanted to add, and the UI could have been more polished than I had hoped.
 4. With more time, I would have switched Firebase with a more robust database tool like Postgres or MongoDB.
 Also, I would have used some sort of CSS modules along with React to make it more modular, rather than putting all the CSS into one file.
+5. The global and champion stats are collected whenever a player's stats is updated.
+To make sure multiple copies of data aren't added to the global and champion stats (i.e. when searching a moner twice), all of the previous data of the player is stored and subtracted from the global stats before adding the player's updated data.
+This increases the size of the database, but ensures that the global and champion stats are correct.

 ## Disclaimer